sugi-cho/UE_PointCloudExport/README.md

 ![image](https://github.com/user-attachments/assets/20b55dfb-8459-4b8d-96ff-9db1ad6f79fd)

 ## HDR Texture Export
-`ExportVisiblePointsLOD` can optionally save two UAssets: an HDR texture encoding point positions in RGB, and a color texture storing only the point colors.
+`ExportVisiblePointsLOD` can optionally save two UAssets: an HDR texture encoding point positions in RGB, and a color texture storing the point colors.
+The alpha channel of the color texture now contains the intensity value from the point cloud.
 Set `bExportTexture` to `true` to generate these textures in the same folder as the original LidarPointCloudAsset.
 The textures are stored in an NxN square layout.
 Unused pixels are written as RGBA=0.
 If a UAsset with the same name already exists, a numbered suffix like `_1` is appended.

 | Position Texture | Color Texture |
 | --- | --- |